 Growing a baby in your womb can be a roller coaster.
 One minute, you’re just cruising along, living your life, and the next thing you know, a tiny little human is taking up residence in your uterus.
 It’s magical, mind-blowing, and truly miraculous!

-With that in mind, whether you’ve just stepped onto this wild ride into motherhood or already a few months deep, today’s topic is a must-read.
+With that in mind, whether you’ve just stepped onto this wild ride into motherhood or are already a few months deep, today’s topic is a must-read.
 Trust me, this is information you’ll want to wrap your head around for you and that little tenant’s sake!

 Pregnancy Diet Chart Month by Month